-Nonresidents make up 18.2 percent of Alaska workers, taking jobs Alaskans could fill, and sending earnings out of the Alaska economy hroughout its history, Alaska has had a large number of nonresident workers employed in the state.
+Throughout its history, Alaska has had a large number of nonresident workers employed in the state.
 These workers were required to meet the seasonal demands of resource based industries or to meet the needs associated with major project development.
 The fast paced growth of the early 1980s, particularly in the construction industry, served as a magnet for a large number of nonresident workers, but also served as an impetus for special Alaska resident hire preference legislation.

 In response to Alaska's rising unemployment rate and growing resident labor force, the Alaska legislature in 1986 established resident hire preference for public funded construction projects and asked the Department of Labor to report annually on the status of resident hire in the state.
-Using unique administrative data, including unemployment insurance (UI) wage records, worker occupation and place of work information, Alaska Permanent Fund Dividend (PFD) information, and other data series, Alaska can monitor the resident hire status of particular employers, industries, occupations, and regions in a way not available to any other state.
+Using unique administrative data, including unemployment insurance (UI) wage records, worker occupation and place of work information, Alaska Permanent Fund Dividend (PFD) information, and other data series.
+Alaska can monitor the resident hire status of particular employers, industries, occupations, and regions in a way not available to any other state.
 These data can be used to identify nonresident "hot spots."

 The data generally show that a significant number of high paying jobs are taken by nonresidents for which Alaskans are available or can be trained.
 Many of these jobs are year-round, rather than one-time, short-term or seasonal employment.
 Alaska also has many workers that commute from out-of-state on a regular basis to their jobs in Alaska.
 In the fourth quarter of 2002 (October-December) there were approximately 49,000 newly hired workers in Alaska wage and salary employment.
 New hires are workers that had not been employed by that firm at any time in the previous four calendar quarters.
-About 11,000 of these new hires were nonresidents of Alaska.
+About 11,000 of these new hires were nonresidents of Alaska

 Maximizing resident hire may require a variety of solutions, including improved training, industry education, and regulatory enforcement, depending upon the industry or occupation group.
 Incentives and recognition of industries that succeed in improving their resident hire rates can also have a positive impact.
+In November 2003, Governor Murkowski announced a major resident hire initiative with a goal of 90 percent Alaska resident hire rates in construction, oil and gas, mining, seafood, forest products, tourism, and other industries.
+The resident hire effort to provide "good jobs for Alaskans" includes a variety of targeted training programs, along with recognition of employers that hire more than 90 percent resident workers.

-The Alaska Workforce Investment Board and the University of Alaska use this information to identify unmet training needs.
+The Alaska Workforce Investment Board and the University of Alaska use resident hire data to identify unmet training needs.
 They allocate resources to training programs targeted at industries and occupations with relatively high pay and good potential for advancement and a high percentage of nonresident workers.

-Resident and Nonresident Workers Thousands And percent nonresident
+Resident and Nonresident Workers